coder/coder/docs/faqs.md

 [Colima](https://github.com/abiosoft/colima) is a Docker Desktop alternative.

-This example is meant for a users who want to try out Coder on a MacOS device.
+This example is meant for a users who want to try out Coder on a macOS device.

 Install Colima and docker with: